john-s-butler-dit/Maths-in-the-Wild/99_Misc/index.md

 permalink: /99_Misc/
 ---

 There's loads of maths in the wild.
-Here are some suggestions.
+Here are some suggestions from the last few maths weeks.

 ### [📚 Maths Books](./01_Books/)